ADA Antikörper (AA 135-363)

 Produktmerkmale

-- Anti-ADA Antibody Picoband® (monoclonal, 6D4) (ABIN6719272).
+- Anti-ADA Antibody (monoclonal, 6D4) (ABIN6719272).
 Tested in Flow Cytometry, IHC, WB applications.
 This antibody reacts with Human.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
 Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.

 -